EmreBeratKR/PriviaSecurityCaseStudy/README.md

 ---

-## 📄 License
+## License

-This project is for demonstration purposes as part of a case study and is not currently under an open-source license.
+This project is licensed under the MIT License.